yesolakweon/yesolakweon.github.io/_pages/research.md

 ### Working Papers

-1. "Social Cleavages and the Politics of Public Policy in a Post-industrial Era" *Under review*
+1. "Electoral Rules and Substantive Gender Representation." with <a href="https://joshmryan.github.io/" style="color: #82E0AA">Josh Ryan</a> *Under review* <a href="https://www.dropbox.com/s/oi00id1w3hef6gp/KweonRyan_Abstract.pdf?dl=0"><i style="margin-right: 0.5em; color: #82E0AA;" class="fa fa-file-text-o"></i></a>

-2. "A Deflated Society: Political Impact of Japan’s Aging Population.” with <a href="https://sites.google.com/site/byeonghwac/" style="color: #82E0AA">ByeongHwa Choi</a> *Under review*
+2. "Social Cleavages and the Politics of Public Policy in a Post-industrial Era" *Under review*

-3. "Electoral Rules and Substantive Gender Representation." with <a href="https://joshmryan.github.io/" style="color: #82E0AA">Josh Ryan</a> *Under review*
+3. "A Deflated Society: Political Impact of Japan’s Aging Population.” with <a href="https://sites.google.com/site/byeonghwac/" style="color: #82E0AA">ByeongHwa Choi</a> *Under review*

 4. "Political Contexts of the Age-orientation of the Welfare State." with <a href="https://koheisuzuki.weebly.com/" style="color: #82E0AA">Kohei Suzuki</a>

-5. "Status Threat and Public Opposition to Legislative Gender Quotas: Evidence from South Korea." with <a href="https://jeonghyunkim.com/" style="color: #82E0AA">Jeong Hyun Kim</a>
+5. "Electoral Systems and Policy Priorities in Advanced Industrial Democracies."

-6. "Electoral Systems and Policy Priorities in Advanced Industrial Democracies."
+6. "Status Threat and Public Opposition to Legislative Gender Quotas: Evidence from South Korea." with <a href="https://jeonghyunkim.com/" style="color: #82E0AA">Jeong Hyun Kim</a> *In progress*